justinww04/code-help-exchange/README.md

 -adding swipe feature-complete -- updated
--Trying to intergrate reward system-complete - updated -Trying to add social screen that allowys people to post problems and others to help. -complete - updated -added updated login screen -updated
--working on adding daily code puzzle ---updatecreating randomizer --- almost complete --- still work in progress-- complete
+-Trying to intergrate reward system-complete - updated -Trying to add social screen that allowys people to post problems and others to help. -complete - updated -added updated login screen -updated re worked 2fa -working on adding daily code puzzle ---updatecreating randomizer --- almost complete --- still work in progress-- complete
 - trying to re design the app - complete
 - working on the responsiveness on website - fixed the mobile responsiveness -changed layout of mobile version